fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/sms-management.md

 To proceed with administering SMS in Teams, the following must be provisioned:

-- Administrators must have one of the following RBAC roles assigned: Teams Administrator, Teams Communications Administrator, Teams Telephony Administrator & Global Admin
+- Administrators must have one of the following RBAC roles assigned:
+  - Teams Administrator
+  - Teams Communications Administrator
+  - Teams Telephony Administrator, or
+  - Global Admin

 Additionally,